M-Shrief/Adeeb_Astro_SSR/README.md

   - form validation with Vee-validate & Yup
   - JWT authentication and authorization
   - Dark/Light Theme
-  - Component testing with Cypress
+  - Vitest for Component testing and In-source unit testing.
   - ... and more

 **Overview, and file structure**: